 There are a few different methods of recording the output of your hardware as audio in Live.

-- Create a blank audio track
+- Create a blank audio track.

-- Keep the monitor of the recording audio track set to Off
+- Keep the monitor of the recording audio track set to Off.

-- Arm it and start recording into a blank clip slot
+- Arm it and start recording into a blank clip slot.

-Method 2 - Export the individual track
+Method 2 - Render the individual track

 Method 3 - Freeze and Flatten the track

 - This will convert the track to audio and delete any devices and MIDI patterns used.

 Method 4 - Export the entire set